Paul Grischok

-Paul Grischok (Paul Grischok; born February 26, 1986, in Kędzierzyn-Koźle) is a Polish-German footballer who plays for Berliner AK.
+Paul Grischok (Paul Grischok; born 26 February 1986) is a Polish-German former professional footballer who played as a midfielder.

 Career

-Club

 In August 2010, he joined Polish club Widzew Łódź.

 Following stints with further clubs in Poland, Bulgaria and with Stuttgarter Kickers he joined BFC in February 2014.
 Coming on as a substitute he scored his first goal for the wine-reds in a match against the Under 23 team of FC Hansa Rostock on 23 March 2014.